CarolinaJones/Orac-Voice/extras/orac-cool-retro-term_app_create.md

 There currently seems to be a bug with the most recent versions of this app, preventing it from starting in full screen.
 If that doesn't matter to you, grab the latest version.

 I recommend version 1.20 for this project.
+(Be aware it does run through Rosetta.)
 ```bash
 https://github.com/Swordfish90/cool-retro-term/releases
 ````